Last night saw a variety of films and television series receive a boost as Hollywood came together to toast the 26th Screen Actors Guild Awards.

 Tony Shalhoub, THE MARVELOUS MRS. MAISEL

-OUTSTANDING PERFORMANCE BY A MALE ACTOR IN A TV MOVIE OR MINI-SERIES
+OUTSTANDING MALE ACTOR IN A TELEVISION MOVIE OR LIMITED SERIES

 Sam Rockwell, FOSSE/VERDON

-OUTSTANDING PERFORMANCE BY STUNT ENSEMBLE IN A COMEDY / DRAMA SERIES
+OUTSTANDING ACTION PERFORMANCE BY A STUNT ENSEMBLE IN A TELEVISION SERIES

 GAME OF THRONES

-Be the first to comment on "2020 SAG winners: Parasite, The Crown and The Marvelous Mrs. Maisel secure major honours"
+Be the first to comment on "2020 SAG Awards: Parasite, The Crown and The Marvelous Mrs. Maisel secure major honours"